 - Conquering the market

 Although VR is still in experimental stages and quality content is scarce, this is where brands can make a difference.
-People always want to try new things, so stuff like virtual shopping rooms, try ons, virtual real estate tours, virtual car test drives, showrooms or whatever comes next could set you aside from competition.
+People always want to try new things, so stuff like virtual shopping rooms, try ons, virtual real estate tours, virtual car test drives, showrooms or whatever comes next could set you aside from the competition.
 Businesses that are quicker, more creative and reactive to user feedback lead the way in our competitive age.

 Potential retail categories and options for VR